 Step 1: Preheat the oven at 400°F.

-Step 2: To a small pot on medium heat, add boiling water and butter.
-Allow the water to come to a boil and the butter to melt fully.
+Step 2: Place a small pot on medium heat.
+Add the water and butter.
+Leave to come to a boil.

-Step 3: Mix the butter and water right before adding all the flour.
-Be careful – it can bubble up a bit.
+Step 3: Whisk the butter and water together and add all of the flour.
+It should bubble a bit.

-Step 5: Allow the dough ball to cool down for about 15 minutes.
+Step 5: Leave the dough to cool down for about 15 minutes.

 Shape the puffs

-Step 7: You can use a greased spoon to scoop about two tablespoons of dough onto a tray lined with parchment paper.
+Step 8: You can use a greased spoon to scoop about two tablespoons of dough onto a tray lined with parchment paper.
 Or you can add the choux mixture to a piping bag and pipe the mixture into a cone-shape, ending at the top.
-It’s up to you how fancy you want to be with your puffs (forgive me for my lack of piping skills).
+It’s up to you how fancy you want to be with your puffs (forgive my lack of piping skills).

-Step 8: Bake the puffs in the preheated oven at 400°F oven for 40 minutes.
+Step 9: Bake the puffs in the preheated oven at 400°F for 30 to 40 minutes or until there are no longer any moisture beads on the pastry.
 Remove from the oven and leave to cool before filling.

+Step 10: Cut the puffs in half.
 With traditional cheese filling, you can pipe it straight into the cooled puff.
-But, with the one I’m using here, you’ll need to slice into the puff and place a dollop of the filling into that large air pocket.
+But, with the one I’m using here, you will need to slice into the puff and place a dollop of the filling into that large air pocket.

-Step 10: Add a nice amount to each puff.
+Step 12: Add a large spoonful of the cheese filling to each puff.
 Serve immediately or refrigerate.
 The puffs will stay well in the fridge for a week.
-I taste tested while photographing here.
-It’s so good!
+Freeze the rest, if there are any left.

 Trini cheese puffs recipe